kawaxi/Kali-Setup/README.md

 Pending Ideas:
 * Working with counters inside modules
-* Fix IRC Bouncer Configuration ( it fails to replace one line)
 * Need to Include personalized exploits to exploit DB.
-* Add Off the record messaging plug in -otr
 * Set key macros for programming.
 * Make script to trap TERM signal.

 # Change Log

+April 26th
+* common List link added to root folder
+* Chromium added to Kali
+* Changed method for Dropbox installation & Added to Startup
+* OTR plug-in  enabled on Hexchat
+* Hold on openssh-server & bash-completion to avoid configuration issues.
+* Some IF conditions added to save time.
+* Fixed Issue when installing Caffeine Extension.
+* Added Time sync for stats during installation.
+* Dropbox added to Express Install module.
+* General code cleaning.

 March 8th
 * Config file for Tilda created and applied personal Configuration.
 * Changed filter for installing MingW and GCC libs.

 March 4th
-* Fxed time sync problem by adding another safety layer by changging daemon behavior.
+* Fixed time sync problem by adding another safety layer by changging daemon behavior.
 * Added Sublime text as an option for the 32 bits version
 * Enabled favorites for gnome dash to dock for 32 bits OS.
 * Condition added to check for MingW Libs in order to save time when Installing.